 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.
 Many thanks for supporting this website!

 Packing for South Africa?
 Lucky.
 Take me with you, please!
 You’re in for the trip of a lifetime…and possibly a packing challenge like none other!
 I feel your pain!
 My recent trip to South Africa was one of the first trips in a long time where I had NO CLUE what to pack (you can read more about that here).
 Safari gear?
 Cute sundresses?
 Binoculars?
 I literally had no idea where to start!

 Packing for South Africa: All The Travel Gear You Need

 There’s no doubt that packing for South Africa requires a few specific pieces of travel gear.
 I did a TON of research while I was putting together my packing list – and believe me, I’m glad I did!
 Everything I’m listing below is definitely an essential, and you’ll be glad that you had it with you.

-Read on for everything you can’t leave home without and check out my shop for all of my favorite travel accessories and products for female travelers!
 If you’re heading on safari, check out my South African safari tips for first timers!

 1. Camera equipment for South Africa

 When it comes to stunning natural beauty, it doesn’t get much better than South Africa.
 So if you’re packing for South Africa, now’s the time to invest in the equipment you’ll need to capture the beauty and take it home with you.